FredStoney/Texas-Holdem-GUI/README.md

 # Texas
 Set up a Texas Hold'em poker in game situation (your cards, your opponents cards, and the shared cards) and calculate the probability that each player will win.
+To run the program, download the zip and run the executable jar file named "Poker.jar"
 ## Directions
 * Player up/down - increases or decreases the number of players respectively
 * Cards - Click on any blank card to open a CardChanging window.
 Input the suit and card desired and press the middle button to confirm.